Ketan1993/C-ProgrammingExample/README.md

 Enable `#define` in `header file` before use any function.

-Let say you have to use String Example, Use `string.h` file to Enable the `#define`.
+Let say you have to use String Example, Use `string.h` file to Enable the `#define` for string Example.

 ## Contribute
 Most welcome!